Good Reductions of Shimura Varieties of Hodge Type in Arbitrary Unramified Mixed Characteristic, Part II

 {\boldsectionfont 2.
 Preliminaries}

-Subsection 2.1 recalls standard notations on reductive group schemes.
-In Subsection 2.2 we prove Proposition 1.4.
-Subsection 2.3 recalls the notion of a cover between Shimura triples of abelian type.
+Subsection 2.1 recalls standard notations on reductive group schemes and modules.
+Subsection 2.2 proves Proposition 1.4.
+Subsection 2.3 recalls the notion of a cover between Shimura triples of abelian type introduced in [Va7, Subsect.
+2.4].
 Proposition 2.4 is the very essence of Theorem 1.6 (c).

 {\bf 2.1.
-Reductive group schemes.} A group scheme $\scrR$ over an affine scheme $\Spec(R)$ is called {\it reductive}, if it is smooth and affine and its fibres are connected and have trivial unipotent radicals (cf. [DG, Vol. III, Exp.
-XIX, 2.7]).
-Let $\scrR^{\der}$, $Z(\scrR)$, $\scrR^{\ab}$, and $\scrR^{\ad}$ be the {\it derived group scheme} of $\scrR$, the {\it center} of $\scrR$, the {\it maximal commutative quotient} of $\scrR$, and the {\it adjoint group scheme} of $\scrR$ (respectively).
-Thus we have $\scrR^{\ad}=\scrR/Z(\scrR)$ and $\scrR^{\ab}=\scrR/\scrR^{\der}$, cf. [DG, Vol. III, Exp.
-XXII, 4.3.6 and 6.2.1].
-For a finite, \'etale morphism $\Spec(R)\to \Spec(R_0)$, let $\Res_{R/R_0} \scrH$ be the reductive group scheme over $\Spec(R_0)$ obtained from $F$ through the {\it Weil restriction of scalars} (see [BLR, Ch.
+Notations.} A group scheme $\scrH$ over an affine scheme $\Spec R$ is called {\it reductive}, if it is smooth and affine and its fibres are connected and have trivial unipotent radicals (cf. [DG, Vol. III, Exp.
+XIX, Def.
+2.7]).
+Let $\scrH^{\der}$, $Z(\scrH)$, $\scrH^{\ab}$, and $\scrH^{\ad}$ be the {\it derived group scheme} of $\scrH$, the {\it center} of $\scrH$, the {\it maximal commutative quotient} of $\scrH$, and the {\it adjoint group scheme} of $\scrH$ (respectively).
+Thus we have $\scrH^{\ad}=\scrH/Z(\scrH)$ and $\scrH^{\ab}=\scrH/\scrH^{\der}$, cf. [DG, Vol. III, Exp.
+XXII, Def.
+4.3.6 and Thm.
+6.2.1].
+For a finite, \'etale morphism $\Spec R\to \Spec R_0$, let $\Res_{R/R_0} \scrH$ be the reductive group scheme over $\Spec R_0$ obtained from $\scrH$ through the {\it Weil restriction of scalars} (see [BLR, Ch.
 7, Sect.
 7.6] and [Va2, Subsect.
 2.3]).

-If $M$ is a free module of finite rank over a commutative $\dbZ$-algebra, then let $M^*:=\Hom(M,R)$ and let $\scrT(M):=\oplus_{s,t\in\dbN\cup\{0\}} M^{\otimes s}\otimes_R M^{*\otimes t}$.
+If $M$ is a free module of finite rank over a commutative $\dbZ$-algebra $R$, then let $M^{\vee}:=\Hom_R(M,R)$ and let $\scrT(M):=\oplus_{s,t\in\dbN} M^{\otimes s}\otimes_R M^{{\vee}\otimes t}$.

 {\bf 2.2.
 Proof of 1.4.} Let $(G_1,\scrX_1)$ be a simple, adjoint Shimura pair of abelian type.
 We assume that the group $G_{1,\dbQ_p}$ is unramified.
 Let $H_1$ be a hyperspecial subgroup of $G_1(\dbQ_p)$ i.e., the group of $\dbZ_p$-valued points of a reductive group scheme $G_{1,\dbZ_p}$ over $\dbZ_p$ that extends $G_{1,\dbQ_p}$.
-In this Subsection we prove Proposition 1.4.
-Let $F_1$ be a number field such that we have an isomorphism $G_1\arrowsim \text{Res}_{F_1/\dbQ} G_1^{F_1}$, where $G_1^{F_1}$ is an absolutely simple adjoint group over $F_1$ (see [Ti1, Subsubsect.
+In this subsection we prove Proposition 1.4.
+Let $F_1$ be a number field such that we have an isomorphism $G_1\arrowsim \text{Res}_{F_1/\dbQ} J_1$, where $J_1$ is an absolutely simple adjoint group over $F_1$ (see [Ti1, Subsubsect.
 3.1.2]).
 The number field $F_1$ is uniquely determined up to $\Gal(\Bbb Q)$-conjugation (i.e., up to isomorphism).